JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 - Explosive Entry: Added trespassing alert when blowing up owned containers/doors
 - Explosive Entry: Fixed bug that would make the HUD icon appear for all explosions
 - Explosive Entry: Fixed bug where HUD icon would not disappear after reload
+- Grenade Hotkey: Fixed an issue where the script would stop working in rare situations
 - Visor Overlays: Decreased extra visor brightness by 50%

 [Cyberware]